vengateshm/android_mvvm_purchase_order_app/README.md

 # Android MVVM Purchase Order app
 This is a simple purchase order app built using modern android development APIs and framework.
 This app uses Room database to store products, order information.
+The order summary can be saved as image and an in app sharing option (Share sheet) also available.

 **Architecture**